Quantum Computing – Introduction

 FTQC

 In contrast, FTQC (Fault Tolerant Quantum computing) corresponds to quantum computing that will be delivered by computers containing a high number of qubits and a low error rate.
 This will only be achieved by correcting quantum errors.
 The first way to correct quantum errors is to use codes that enable them to do so, called quantum error correction codes (QEC).
 Several error-correcting codes have already been developed.
 These include stabilizing codes.
 This type of code enables errors to be detected and corrected without direct access to qubit information.
 There is also a way of reducing the impact of quantum errors without resorting to error-correcting codes : quantum error mitigation (QEM).
 This method relies on statistical calculations to attenuate the impact of quantum errors.
 An example is noise extrapolation, which involves performing the same quantum calculation several times with different levels of noise, in order to compare the results and extrapolate a noise-free result.
-But error correction can only work once the physical qubits have a good enough fidelity (low error rate), and current qubits are still far from the threshold of quantum error correction.
+Error correction can only work once the physical qubits have a good enough fidelity (low error rate).
+The first quantum error correction demonstrations were achieved recently, at the end of 2024.

 Analog quantum computing